 Mondays to Fridays 1.00 pm to 2.00 pm.

 Class from 10am until 12 noon

 £8 (£4 concession)

 Open to anyone who would like to learn meditation or deepen their existing practice.
-Usually a led body awareness meditation followed by a tea break and then a second meditation session.
+Usually a led body awareness meditation followed by a tea break and then a second mindfulness meditation session.
 Led by Jinananda or another teacher.

 thursday evening drop in meditation class

 7 - 9:30 pm, Thursday evenings starting 14 November led by Yashobodhi, Bodhilila and Jinananda

 Each week one of two different meditation practices will be taught, either the Mindfulness of Breathing or the Metta Bhavana (the development of loving kindness) on alternate weeks.
 The evenings will include led body awareness meditations and there will be also be some teaching input and discussion about meditation for those who have learned these practices.
 This drop in class is aimed at those who wish to learn meditation or who want support maintaining and developing their meditation practice.

 Wednesday evenings 7-9.30 pm, Friends Meeting House, 17 Woodville Rd, W5 2SE.
 Details on their own website here.